Anerkiki/pokemon-island-resort/README.md

 I chose `justify-content-evenly` instead of `center`, as it worked better to spread the items better, leaving less gaps, and then by adding/removing images at certain screen sizes I made it so that there were never any noticeable gaps, no matter the screen size.

+`justify-content-start` is the default, but as you can see from this Bootstrap image below, it means content is bunched together (at the top in this case as I has changed the flex direction to column)
 [Justify Content explanation on Bootstrap](assets/images/readme/issues/textbox-and-images-gaps/justify-content.png)

 </details>